Friday, August 8, 2008

 Paleis Het Loo National Museum

-The outdoor gardens and the care of preserving everything so elegantly is some of the best gardens I have ever seen next to the Emerald Palace in Bangkok Thailand.
+The outdoor gardens and their elegant preservation are among the best I have ever seen, second only to the Emerald Palace in Bangkok, Thailand.

 culptures with sensuality and rhythum in the curves.
 Paleis Het Loo National Museum